Batyan45/fast-tasks/README.md

 - Automatic task execution on click from the explorer view
 - Enhanced task view with color-coded icons
-- Visual status updates for running, successful, or failed tasks
+- Visual status updates for running, successful, or failed tasks (with exit codes)
-- Rich task information display
+- Rich task information display with error recovery
-- Quick task refresh capability
+- Quick task refresh capability with caching
 - Task filtering and selection
+- Optimized performance with task caching
+- Robust error handling and recovery

 ## Visual Features